 - Find subscribers: In addition to regular subscribers, businesses, nonprofits, city governments, and other large power users who can use a significant amount of the power can be “anchor” subscribers.
 In Colorado, at least 5% of subscribers to a solar garden must be low income.

-- Identify local solar companies that can bid for construction: Solar Panel Hosting carries out the bidding process.
+- Identify local solar companies that can bid for construction

 A subscriber is an electric customer who owns a portion of a solar garden.
 The subscriber receives a credit on their electric bill for the power the panels produce.